How to Spend 4–5 Days in Oaxaca City: The Ultimate Itinerary

 Walk through the market to get to the other side, where you can visit the temple and also try tejate—a traditional drink of Oaxaca made with fermented corn, cacao, mamey fruit, and topped with a frothy foam.

 Already, this is quite the tour for one day.
-So if you run out of time, know that you can come back to complete the extended version of this self-guided walking tour.
+If you run out of time, know you can come back to complete the extended version of this self-guided walking tour.

-Otherwise, if you wish to continue seeing even more sites of Oaxaca’s historic city center, follow my map suggestions above (click the photo to open the directions in a new tab).
+Otherwise, if you wish to see even more sites in Oaxaca’s historic city center, follow my map suggestions above (click the photo to open the directions in a new tab).

-If you choose to continue, you will get to see:
+If you choose to continue, you’ll get to see:

-And end the day on a high note at one of my favorite mezcal bars nearby Santo Domingo, called Mezcalogía.
+And end the day on a high note at one of my favorite mezcal bars near Santo Domingo, called Mezcalogía.

 Keep reading below for even more gems to discover on Days 2–5!